gazebosim/gz-sim/tutorials/migration_sdf.md

 ## Plugins

 Plugins are binary files compiled to use with a specific simulator.
-Plugins for Gazebo classic and Ignition Gazebo aren't usually compatible, so plugins will need to be specified for each simulator separately.
+Plugins for Gazebo classic and Gazebo aren't usually compatible, so plugins will need to be specified for each simulator separately.

 It's important to note that for both simulators, plugins compiled against